gardener/gardenctl-v2/docs/help/gardenctl_ssh.md

 # Create the bastion and output the connection information in JSON format
 gardenctl ssh --no-keepalive --keep-bastion --interactive=false --output json

+# Reuse a previously created bastion
+gardenctl ssh --keep-bastion --bastion-name cli-xxxxxxxx --public-key-file /path/to/ssh/key.pub --private-key-file /path/to/ssh/key

 ```

 ### Options

 ```
+      --bastion-name string       Name of the bastion.
+If a bastion with this name doesn't exist, it will be created.
+If it does exist, the provided public SSH key must match the one used during the bastion's creation.
       --cidr stringArray          CIDRs to allow access to the bastion host; if not given, your system's public IPs (v4 and v6) are auto-detected.
       --control-plane             target control plane of shoot, use together with shoot argument --garden string             target the given garden cluster